October 21 – Travelling to Lille by train

 November 2 -

-The used sourvces mention no excat locations in Wervicq for this period.
+The regiment history mentions no exact locations in Wervik for this period.

 November 4 -

-The regiment serves as reserve regiment at the westside of the town, directly behind the channel.
+The regiment serves as reserve regiment on the westside of town, directly behind the channel.

 November 5 -